edinburghvishub/edinburghvishub.github.io/index.md

 # The VisHub

-The VisHub will be a University-wide hub for data visualization equipment, including display and interaction hardware to support research across the university.
-Our mission is to support especially early career researchers (ECRs).
-The equipment will be purchased during 2019 and 2020, depending on demand and potential for the most impact.
+The VisHub will be a University-wide lab for data visualization equipment to foster research, collaboration, learning, and outreach.
+In particular, the VisHub aims to support especially early career researchers (ECRs) in exploring novel ways to include interactive data visalizations into their research.
 The funding is coming from a capital grant to support the purchase of advanced tools for data visualization that has been received by the College of Science and Engineering at the University of Edinburgh.

 On this site, we are collecting potential interest (fill the [form](form.html)) across the University by seeking existing projects and project ideas.
 If you are interested in data visualization hardware, please fill the form shown below and we will get in touch with you about future workshops, meetings, and information.